Well, after 6 years and 9,730 photo shots, my severally outdated and function limited 3.2 megapixel Fuji A210 has decided to give some problems.

-But considering that I will be going away for an on site deployment next month and lasting for at least 3 months in some foreign exotic country, I guess it was time to get myself a new camera and hand over the old one to my wife (she wants to use it for her kindergarten use).
-My son is also looking forward to start playing with the camera since Daddy is expected to have a new one.
+But considering that I will be going away for an on-site deployment next month and lasting for at least 3 months in some foreign exotic country, I guess it was time to get myself a new camera and hand over the old one to my wife (she wants to use it for her kindergarten use).
+My son is also looking forward to starting playing with the camera since Daddy is expected to have a new one.

 (This was my first option – a much improved Fuji Finepix but Fuji’s website screwed the deal, thank God!
 Image source: http://www.absolut-photo.com)

-The problem with the Malaysian’s Fuji website (something the web master need to work on) – it does not list the authorised dealers (unlike Canon, Nikon, etc).
-After several more ‘investigations’, we decided to go to Sunway Pyramid to source for the model – there was several photo shops in there, they should have the model lying around.
+The problem with the Malaysian’s Fuji website (something the webmaster need to work on) – it does not list the authorised dealers (unlike Canon, Nikon, etc).
+After several more ‘investigations’, we decided to go to Sunway Pyramid to source for the model – there were several camera shops in there, they should have the model lying around.

 As the salesgirl was taking other compact unknown models, my eyes caught on something on the shelves.

-In total, the sale cost me about RM2,035 – RM1,799 for the Sony Alpha 230 kit (with 18 – 55 mm auto focus lens), RM55 for an UV filter and about RM180 for additional warranty and insurance.
-Perhaps to close the deal and my insistence for free items, the shop throws in a 4GB SD card, a DSLR camera bag and lightweight tripod for free.
+In total, the sale cost me about RM2,035 – RM1,799 for the Sony Alpha 230 kit (with 18 – 55 mm autofocus lens), RM55 for a UV filter and about RM180 for an additional warranty and insurance.
+Perhaps to close the deal and my insistence for free items, the shop throws in a 4GB SD card, a DSLR camera bag and a lightweight tripod for free.

-(Test shot 3 – A close up shot of the manual – the edges are blurred out.
+(Test shot – A close-up shot of the manual – the edges are blurred out.
 The manual is pretty simple to read and understand)

-Sony Alpha 230 comes with 10.2 megapixel and more importantly all the manual settings needed for a more creative shots (something I have longed for whenever I saw some rich kids with DSLR at my friends or relatives’ functions but having almost nil skills on creative shots).
+Sony Alpha 230 comes with 10.2 megapixels and more importantly all the manual settings needed for more creative shots (something I have longed for whenever I saw some rich kids with DSLR at my friends or relatives’ functions but having almost nil skills on creative shots).